garfix/nligems/doc/internals.md

 It is used in expert systems, not much in database NLI's, A medical system may conclude from the presence of symptom A and symptom B that cause C is true with certainty T.

-##### Learning by example

-Conclude that something is possible from the existence of at least a single instance.
+Also: conclude that something is possible from the existence of at least a single instance.

 Example from SHRDLU:
 User	can a pyramid be supported by a block?
 SHRDLU	YES.
 The deductive system finds an actual example, so it knows this is possible.
 (Winograd)

+##### Making Analogies

 ##### Proof by custom procedure

 A custom procedure implemented in code decides whether a statement is true or false.
 Example from ThoughtTreasure
 near(X, Y) is determined by invoking a space routine.

-##### Refuse to accept

-Something that is clearly wrong should not be added to the database.

 #### Interaction with knowledge sources